telefonicaid/thinking-cities/docs/device_api.md

 This is the topic hierarchy that has to be used by devices:

 ```
-/<apikey>/<deviceId>/attrs/<attrName>
+/<iotagent-protocol>/<apikey>/<deviceId>/attrs/<attrName>
 ```

 Where:

+- "iotagent-protocol": this is an unique value per iotagent.
+Both values posible are "ul" (for UL iotagent)  and "json" (for JSON iotagent).
+UL2.0 MQTT will be "ul"
-- "apikey": this is a unique value per service.
+- "apikey": this is an unique value per service.
 It is provided through the provisioning API.
 - "deviceId": this is typically a sensor id, it has to be unique per “apikey”.
 - "attrName": name of the magnitude being measured, for example: temperature, pressure, etc… this is the name of the attribute being published on Context Broker.